amartner/amartner.github.io/index.md

 **<a href="https://yasutakakoike-mori.com/files/Yasu_JMP.pdf"> Aggregating Distortions in Networks with Multi-Product Firms </a>** <br>
-with <a href="https://yasutakakoike-mori.com/"> Yasutaka  Koike-Mori</a>
+with <a href="https://yasutakakoike-mori.com/"> Yasutaka  Koike-Mori</a> <br>
-<a href="https://https://www.bcentral.cl/en/content/-/detalle/documento-de-trabajo-1022/"> Central Bank of Chile WP 1049 </a>
+<a href="https://https://www.bcentral.cl/en/content/-/detalle/documento-de-trabajo-1022/"> Central Bank of Chile WP 1022 </a>
 [<span class="abstract-toggle" onclick="toggleAbstract('abstract1.2')">abstract</span>]
 <div id="abstract1.2" class="abstract-content">
 We investigate the role of multiproduct firms in shaping resource misallocation and its impact on aggregate total factor productivity (TFP) growth.
 Using administrative data on product transactions between all formal Chilean firms, we provide evidence that demand shocks to one product affect the production of other products within the same firm, suggesting that firms engage in joint production.
 We develop a framework to measure resource misallocation in production networks with joint production, deriving non-parametric sufficient statistics to quantify these effects.
 Applying the framework to Chile, we find that changes in allocative efficiency explain 86% of the observed aggregate TFP growth for the 2016-2022 period.
 Ignoring joint production leads to overestimation of changes in allocative efficiency.